MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -PasswordRequired
 The PasswordRequired parameter specifies whether a password is required to access devices.
-Valid values for this parameter are:
+Valid values are:

 - $true: Device passwords are required.
 - $false: Device passwords aren't required.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available on the following types of devices:
+This setting is supported on the following types of devices:

 - Windows Phone 8.1
 - Apple iOS 6+